fjbo-net/salesforce-notes/trailhead/modules/apex-and-dotnet-basics.md

 - Understand which key features make up the Lightning Platform and the Apex programming language
 - Identify similarities and differences between .NET and the Lightning Platform
-- Use Developer COnsole to create your first Apex class
+- Use Developer Console to create your first Apex class
 - Use Anonymous Apex to invoke a method from an Apex class

 ## Key Takeaways 🧠